 A century old printing technology is on the verge of dying, but still struggling to carry on the legacy.
 The letterpress printing in a nondescript shed in Potuatala Lane in College Street is one such printing press still printing reams of paper using the age old technology.
 Not everyday we come close to our past, or get to see the heritage of our city.
-The Chhapakhana trails organised by the “Future of the Past” in collaboration with Kolkata Bloggers aimed to make us aware of our past, our heritage.
+The Chhapakhana trails organised by the “Future of the Past” aimed to make us aware of our past, our heritage.
 The Future of the Past is a project that aims to bring the present and future closer to the past and this year they focused on communities.
 The Chhapakhana Trail is the result of this project where we came to know about the community that ran the printing press in the city.
 Though dwindling in numbers, they are still present in various nooks and corners of the city.

 The Chhapakhana trail started from the famous Coffee House of College Street, a very apt beginning.